elleuchkh/ada_jekyll_page/index.md

 {% include entities.html %}

 Regarding the offshore entities, the presence of economic global powers is clear : US and Russia.
-But they are other efficient hosting countries.
-Indeed, in Europe, Switzerland and Malta are leading with a very huge number comparing the other countries followed by Great Britain and Luxembourg.
+But there are other efficient hosting countries.
+Indeed, in Europe, Switzerland and Malta are leading with a very huge number comparing to other countries followed by Great Britain and Luxembourg.
 In South America, Panama has a large capital of offshore entities.
 In western Asia, United Arab Emirates is also leading.
 It is noticeable that a lot of top countries involved belongs to offshore financial centers according to FMI, which is very logic.
 Companies look for low tax offshore jurisdiction to maximize their benefits.

 <U><b> Intermediaries </b></U>

 {% include intermediaries.html %}

-To fulfill a tax evasion, the offshore companies also need a go-between with a service provider, these intermediaries usually are law-firms, banks or middlemen that asks an offshore service provider to create an offshore firm for a client.
+To fulfill a tax evasion, the offshore companies also need a go-between with a service provider, these intermediaries usually are law-firms, banks or middlemen that ask an offshore service provider to create an offshore firm for a client.
 The Intermediaries are once again most located in Hong Kong, Great Britain and Switzerland , as they are known for the privacy of their bank services.
 Still, the distribution of the intermediaries is very similar to the offshore entities distribution on a global scale.
 The intermediaries involve mainly in the phases of the identified decision-making cycle (advice, creation, maintenance, enforcement).

 <U><b> Active intermediaries </b></U>